Tuncurry, New South Wales: History

 In 1875, John Wright was the first white settler in Tuncurry.
 The first land grant in this area was in 1875.
 The settlement was originally called North Shore and then North Forster and was renamed Tuncurry meaning "plenty of fish" in 1891 and then proclaimed a village in 1893.

 The area was well known in the early days for its timber cutting and sawmills.
 Timber was collected from the lakes and rivers by the logpunts (droghers).

 A bridge over the Coolongolook River that marks the entrance to Wallis Lake was built in 1959 linking Forster and Tuncurry and replacing the punt service that had operated since 1890.

+Demographics

+The 2021 Census by the Australian Bureau of Statistics counted 6,376 people in Tuncurry on census night.
+Of these, 47% were male and 53% were female.

+The majority of residents (83.5%) are of Australian birth, with other common census responses being England (3.6%), New Zealand (0.9%) and Scotland (0.5%).

+The age distribution of Tuncurry is skewed higher than the greater Australian population.
+83% of residents were over 25 years in 2021, compared to the Australian average of 69.8% and 17% were younger than 25 years, compared to the Australian average of 30.2%.

 Tourism

-Because of its close driving proximity to Sydney, Forster-Tuncurry has established itself as a popular summer holiday destination, where in the hotter months, the population swells considerably.
+Because of its relatively close driving proximity to Sydney, Forster–Tuncurry has established itself as a popular summer holiday destination, where in the hotter months, the population swells considerably.
 The school holidays in the colder months also bring large numbers of holidaymakers.

 Tuncurry's Nine Mile Beach is a popular swimming, surfing and fishing spot.
 Tuncurry Rockpool is a netted swimming enclosure, formed by breakwalls which mark the entrance to Wallis Lake.
 Tuncurry's lakefront areas are characterised by wharves and jetties which provide mooring for fishing boats and pleasure craft.